rocketacademy/scheduler-staging/README.md

 Click the 'download file' button.

-When the file downloads, start the node script by running 'npm run basics-md <PATH_TO_DOWNLOADED_FILE>'.
+When the file downloads, start the node script by running:

+- 'npm run basics-md <PATH_TO_DOWNLOADED_FILE>' to generate a markdown file for basics
+- 'npm run bootcamp-md <PATH_TO_DOWNLOADED_FILE>' to generate a markdown file for bootcamp

 A markdown file will be created in the `markdown` folder (in `src`).